← Back to research

 • Mac-only — No Windows, Linux, or cloud support

-• Limited agent support — Only Claude Code and Codex; no Cursor, no open-source agents
+• Limited agent support — Claude Code, Codex, and Cursor only; no open-source agents

-• No enterprise features — No team management, no Jira integration, no signed commits
+• No enterprise features yet — No team management, no Jira integration, no signed commits; paid collaboration features are planned but not shipped[7]

 • Individual-focused — No collaboration features for teams